epicmaxco/vuestic-ui/docs/conventions.md

 * high priority - Very wanted, much value - #e27a12
 * question -  - #cc317c
 * 📚 needs work - Issue is checked and needs some additional work - #bca8ea
+* no repro - We can't reproduce the issue - #e5698c
 * ⌛ on hold - We want this, just later - #b0c1f4
 * ready for implementation - This is codeable - #9bce0e
 * ready to merge -  - #0e8a16